| Are you looking

 • Erratically moving from one heading tag size to another

-where it makes sense.
-Too many heading tags on a page can make it
+tags where it makes sense.
+Too many heading tags on a page

-hard for users to scan the content and determine where one topic
+can make it hard for users to scan the content and determine

 Avoid: